Frequently Asked Questions / Practical Details

 What else might I want to bring?

-Acoustic musical instruments, face paints, your favorite dance music, fun and outrageous clothing or costumes for festive dance parties, a personal journal and pens/pencils, books to share in our lending library, flyers about related events.
+Musical instruments, face paints, outdoor games, fun/sexy/kinky toys, your favorite dance music, fun and outrageous clothing or costumes for festive dance parties, a personal journal and pens/pencils, books to share in our lending library, flyers about related events.

 What should I leave at home?